 Skip to main content

-Get to know Manchester
+Get to know Manchester and Manchester's Gay Village

 In the heart of the city’s Gay Village, Richmond Tea Rooms offers a luxurious, Alice in Wonderland-themed afternoon tea experience.
 Expect fabulous floral displays, an enchanted forest-themed room, a cosy Orangery and a selection of teas from around the world.